openforcefield/qca-dataset-submission/submissions/2020-08-12-OpenFF-Protein-Fragments-version2/README.md

  - Number of unique molecules: 16
  - Submitter: Josh Horton

+##Changelog
+Here any information regarding dataset changes are recorded.
+##v2.1
+The dataset constraints were found to be incorrect due to a mistake in the indexing.
+The indecies were assumed to be 0 based but were indexed from 1 this is corrected in version 2.1.
+ - Date: 06/10/20
+ - Class: OpenFF constrained optimization
+ - Purpose: Optimizations
+ - Collection: OptimizationDataset
+ - Name: OpenFF Protein Fragments v2.1
+ - Number of unique molecules: 16
+ - Submitter: Josh Horton

 Note, each folder contains molecules saved via mol2 in each confirmation however the bond order is incorrect, we let openeye interpret it by re-saving to PDB first before creating the dataset.

  ### QCSubmit generation pipeline